Nuitka/Nuitka/README.txt

     On Windows the MinGW g++ compiler of at least version 4.5, the VC++ compiler is not currently supported, because it is too weak in its C++11 support.

-- Python: Version 2.6 or higher (3.x won't work yet though)
+- Python: Version 2.6 or 2.7 (3.x won't work yet though)

     You need at least CPython to execute Nuitka and the created binary, because the created executables will link against the CPython shared library at run time.